 Once you have narrowed your list of potential apartments to a few viable candidates by searching online or using your mobile device, it’s time to schedule in-person apartment visits at your favorites.
 But before you head out the door, think through each visit carefully.

 Here are some tips on how you can make the most of any in-person apartment visit.

-While apartment communities are typically happy to accommodate drop-in visitors, it may be to your advantage to make an appointment for your apartment visit.
-First, it shows that you are an organized individual, which should make a good impression on the apartment manager.
-Second, an appointment allows the apartment manager is plan for and set aside time to take you on a proper tour.
+While apartment communities are typically happy to accommodate drop-in visitors, you should make an appointment for your apartment visit so you don’t run into any issues.
+First, this shows that you are an organized individual, which should make a good impression on the apartment manager.
+Second, an appointment allows the apartment manager to plan for and set aside time to take you on a proper tour.

 You will want to take a few items with you when you visit an apartment.

 Most importantly, bring your closing documents with you because you might really love the place!
 If you don’t have these with you, the apartment could go to the next person who sees it.